AHGOverbeek/eve-ros2-examples/README.md

 ros2 run eve_ros2_examples wave_right_hand
 ros2 run eve_ros2_examples whole_body_robot_bringup.py
 ```
+Sometimes on first launch it takes a while for examples to run!ros2 run eve_ros2_examples wave_right_hand

 # Building new Python/C++
 add to /src/eve_ros2-examples/CMakeLists.txt the name of the new executable to: